The Lord’s Prayer in A.A. Meetings

 There’s something wrong here.
 The Lord’s Prayer is from the New Testament of the Christian Bible (Matthew 6:9-13).
 As a Christian Internet source states.
 “Through this prayer, Jesus invited us to approach God as Father.
 Indeed, the Lord’s Prayer has been called a summary of the Christian gospel.”

-Like many other members of AA, I am not a Christian.
-My spirituality does not embrace a God of either gender.
 The Big Book chapter “We Agnostics” states: “When therefore, we speak to you of God, we mean your own conception of God” and “To us the Realm of Sprit is broad, roomy, all inclusive.”

 The Lord’s Prayer is a long-running hot topic that crops up regularly at AA meetings around the world.
 To many alcoholics, the Lord’s Prayer is a mandatory part of the AA meeting ritual.
 They don’t stop to consider that insulting people like me with a prayer we don’t believe in—making us feel apart from instead of part of—goes against the grain of the fellowship’s philosophy.